Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 });

-// This functor is called when an error happens and the value is not available const LeftFunctor = value => ({
+// This functor is called when an error happens and the value is not available
+// after calling the left functor all the next functions will not mutate the value passed to the left functor
+// and the left functor will return a different function in the fold method, this can be used to control
+// the flow of the data or more commonly to report errors const LeftFunctor = value => ({
 	map: fn => LeftFunctor(value), // This will skip all the chained maps
 	inspect: () => {